Kuggo/TickNet/README.md

 - **Collision Prevention:** If collisions don't happen in the first place, then no data is lost (assuming a cooperative environment)

 The best option is to prevent collisions to maximize how much useful time there is for transmissions and that is what Ticknet does.
-To achieve there is a special purpose bit named ping bit that controls which node is entitled to transmit.
-Whenever a node wants to transmit to a channel they start pinging that bit, and the same hardware will provide 1 to the node that is allowed to transmit and 0 to those that must wait.
+Collisions are prevented by having every node agree on who is entitled to transmit at any given time.
+That is done by making nodes enter a FIFO queue, and a node every cycle checks if its position in the queue (mod 16) is 0.
+This is a side effect of how the technology is implemented using the game mechanics and means that if 16 or more nodes want to transmit at the same time in the same channel, then multiple people would get assigned permission.
-Internally there is a FIFO queue that works in modulus 16 and keeps track of the current head.
-If there are more than 16 people wanted to transmit in the same channel 2 people would get assigned permission and a collision would happen.
 Due to the low likelihood of that event, nothing in the current version is done to avoid it and that is another reason why the protocol is not perfect but **best-effort**.
 In future the limit of 16 can be raised (at the cost of bigger hardware) to allow for more traffic intense networks.

 This system is designed for a cooperative environment as the head could never let go of the priority to transmit stopping others from ever getting access.
 So after a transmission they stop pinging and if potentially they want to transmit again they go to the end of the queue.